 I have been a Campus Life Director with Youth for Christ for almost seven years now.
 In addition to my local responsibilities, as of last year, I was selected to be on the regional Campus Life team for the southern states.
 Being asked to serve at the regional level was already an honor.
-Then this year, I joined the national Campus Life team.
+Then last year, I joined the national Campus Life team.
 The new appointments have afforded me the opportunity to travel more frequently.

-Two weeks ago, I was returning from a four day trip to Denver, Colorado with our national team.
+Recently, I was returning from a four day trip to Denver, Colorado with our national team.
 I had to fly from Denver to Houston.
 Then, we flew from Houston to Birmingham, Al. While in Houston, we were informed that our plane had a hydraulic leak and we needed to move from gate 43 to gate 22.
 As everyone prepared to go to the new gate, I saw a young mother who had her hands full.
 She was pushing her daughter in her stroller while simultaneously transporting the baby’s bag and a carry on suitcase.
 Since I only had a laptop backpack and my hands were free, I offered to help her.
 “Thanks, but no thanks!” she cautiously answered.
 I replied, “Ma’am, my hands are free.
 We are going to the same gate.
 It’s a ways away.
 Why would you not allow me to help you?
 I have three daughters of my own.
 I know the struggles of trying to multi-task with children.
 Can I please help you?”
 Hesitantly, she finally gave in.
 As we walked to our gate and talked, I found out that she attended Stillman College.
 That’s my alma mater.
 I also found out that I know her fiancé who is also the father of her baby girl.
 When we arrived to our gate, the young lady thanked me for the help and said “You’re super nice.
 You told me that you’ve been traveling a lot for work lately.
 Does your wife ever worry about you cheating?”
 I said, “I don’t know.
 We don’t really talk about it much.”
 Truthfully, even if she does, I know me.
 That’s not something she has to worry about.

 This morning, my wife and I were talking about a fairly well-known African American pastor (who will remain nameless).
 This pastor is a well-groomed, well-dressed man and has been described by more women than just my wife as a “pretty man.”
 I mentioned that he’s on his second wife.
 My wife responded by saying, “I’m married to you so, I can understand why.”
 You know I had to ask for clarity.
 She said, “You’re gone a lot.
 This pastor is more itinerate than you are.
 There’s a lot that can happen on both ends when there’s frequent, extended time apart.”
 She even alluded to the idea that having our children has helped her to deal with the times that I’m gone.
 I told her that I was unsure of what she meant, but I just wanted to remind her that I never cheated on any of my girlfriends.
 I’ve never cheated on her.
 I know it sounds unrealistic.
 I’m nowhere near perfect.
 I think wrong thoughts.
 I regularly fall short of God’s standard.
 However, I’m wired to desire to do right.
 I cringe when someone drives the wrong way down a lane at the grocery store that has an arrow pointing in the opposite direction.
 It saddens me that simply doing right is not the standard.
 Better yet, it saddens me that there is no clear definition of what “doing right” even means.
 I think Christians have a manual called the Bible that lays out what “doing right” means.
 Although I would be a liar to say that it’s easy to follow, I do believe that doing right is attainable and should be our pursuit.
 With that thought in mind, allow me to ask a few questions that, if answered soberly, will aid those reading who desire to be people who do right.